RainingComputers/picograph.js/README.md

 + **labelDivID**: ID of the `<div>` tag to place graph labels/legend.
 + **intervalSize**: Amount of pixels to shift the graph on update.
 + **maxVal**: Approximate maximum value.
 Picograph can autoscale, this argument is only for initial value.
+Set to `null` to automatically determine.
 + **minVal**: Approximate minimum value.
 Picograph can autoscale, this argument is only for initial value.
 + **vlines**: Show vertical lines.